hbolzan/new-framework/README.md

 <p class="class-a class-b class-c">Paragraph content</p>
 ```

 When the attribute value is an object, it will be rendered as key/value pairs separated by semicolons.
-It is useful to declare style attributes.
+This is useful to declare style attributes.
 ```
 ["div" { style: { color: "blue", maxHeight: "300px" }} "Some content"]